zevenet/zproxy/README.md

 - It is possible to do hot backend, service, listener and session changes using the API.
 Here is the operations allowed by the API.

-*All the request must be directed to the zhttp unix socket or to the control IP address and port.
+*All the request must be directed to the zproxy unix socket or to the control IP address and port.
 The response is going to be a JSON formatted response with all the information requested or the operation result.*

 **Get the services status of the listener with the id "listener_id"**